openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 updated on STS enabled clusters.

 While providing the above goal, allow for multi-tenancy.
-In this sense multi-tenancy means that an operator may provide different cloud provider credentials per operand such that operator users may uniquely access non-shared cloud resources.
+In this sense multi-tenancy means that an operator may enable its operands to communicate with the cloud provider instead of communicating with the cloud itself.
+Operands would use the same set of credentials as the operator.
+The operator will need to maintain its own logic to minimize conflicts when sharing credentials with operands.

 Operator authors have a way to notify, guide, and assist Day-2 Operator admins in providing the required cloud provider credentials matched to their permission needs for install and update.

-Ideally, a solution here will work in both HyperShift (STS always) and non-HyperShift clusters.
+Ideally, a solution here will work in both HyperShift (TAT always) and non-HyperShift clusters.

 ### Non-Goals

-Day 1 operators are not included in this proposal, they are pre-provisioned for STS enabled clusters (at least for HyperShift)
+Day 1 operators are not included in this proposal, they are pre-provisioned for TAT enabled clusters (at least for HyperShift)

+Bring Your Own Credentials (BYOC) where an operator can manage and distribute credentials to its operands are out of scope.

 ## Proposal